beginner-corp/learn.begin.com/src/md/index.md

 title: FASTstack training
 ---

-For Beginners building a fully serverless note taking application using:
+For beginners seeking to learn how to build a fully serverless web application completely from scratch.

-- OpenJS Architect
+The curriculum walks through how to use the open source Architect project to work locally and deploy to Amazon Web Services.

-- AWS SAM/CloudFormation
+Course highlights

-- …and Lambda, API Gateway, DynamoDB and more
+- AWS services Lambda, API Gateway, DynamoDB and more